-7.1.1.2.8 SS.ECC_Additional
+7.1.1.2.8 SS.ECC Additional

-The TOE provides functions to perform a full ECC point addition according to ISO/IEC 15946-1 [37] as well as a basic curve parameter check for EC domain parameter.
+The TOE provides functions to perform a full ECC point addition according to ISO/IEC 15946-1 [35].

 The supported key length is 128 to 640 bits.
 To fend off attackers with high attack potential an adequate key length must be used (references can be found in national and international documents and standards).